-Tuition Remittance for Private Schools
+Tuition Remittance for Independent Schools

-Tuition remittance is when a private sending school forgives a semester of tuition in order for you to study away.
+Tuition remittance is when an independent school forgives a semester of tuition in order for you to study away.
 Schools have varying policies (some transfer financial aid, some charge an "enrollment fee," some only remit half of the tuition, etc.), so it is important to check with your school to determine how OA tuition costs will be covered.
 Keep in mind that OA offers need-based financial aid.
-So, if your school does NOT remit tuition for the semester away, that does increase your need.
+So, if your school does NOT remit tuition for the semester away, that will be taken into account and increase your need.